Who are we

 Vision and objectives of the Royal Belgian-African Union (URBA-KBAU)

-In a time spirit where collective memory is often reinterpreted, KBAU acknowledges the existence of multiple historical narratives linked to the Belgian colonial period in Central Africa.
-It believes that the right approach should allow everyone to know the past in all its diversity and avoid the pitfalls of a one-sided view, sometimes incomplete and out of context, which does not contribute to truth nor to understanding between peoples.
+At a time when collective memory is frequently reinterpreted, the Union Royale Belgo-Africaine (URBA-KBAU) notes the plurality of historical narratives linked to the Belgian colonial period in Central Africa.
+It believes that it is necessary to engage in a process that enables everyone to know this past in all its diversity, avoiding the pitfalls of a univocal, truncated and non-contextualized vision that would serve neither the truth nor understanding between peoples.

-The deep regret expressed by His Majesty King Philip over the suffering caused by colonisation is an important first step towards improving mutual understanding.
-However, the URBA-KBAU believes that we should not limit ourselves to only the negative aspects, but also recognise the positive aspects that have ultimately characterised the current relations between Belgium and its former colonies.
+The deep regret expressed by His Majesty King Philippe for the suffering experienced during colonization is an important step towards greater mutual understanding.
+However, URBA-KBAU believes that we should not stop at the negative aspects alone, but also recognize the positive results which, in the end, have shaped current relations between Belgium and its former colonies.

-URBA-KBAU wants to draw attention to the multiplicity of colonial memories and encourage a process of reflection that encompasses all facets of this period.
-It is necessary to avoid any preconceived view of history that would continue to fuel resentment in a society that wants to be diverse as well as respectful of everyone’s contributions.
+URBA-KBAU aims to highlight the multiplicity of colonial memories and encourage reflection that embraces all facets of this era.
+It is imperative to avoid a biased reading of history, which would foster resentment in a society that wants to be diverse and respectful of everyone’s contributions.

 With the intention of promoting constructive dialogue and close cooperation, the URBA-KBAU has assigned itself the following tasks :